 Scholarly Text from Private Sources

 While the majority of texts published by Resource Library are accepted from institutional sources, topical articles and essays from individuals and other private sources are also published.
-Texts with solid educational and historic value are welcomed from individual writers, artist organizations and commercial galleries.
-Texts from galleries are usually essays from exhibition catalogues.
+Texts with solid educational and historic value are welcomed from other sources including individual writers, artist organizations, commercial art gallery owners, independent curators, freelance writers, print magazine owners and others.
+Texts from galleries are often essays from exhibition catalogues.

 Why is this publication valuable to the public?